 Webinars have become a vital tool for connecting with your audience, generating leads and sharing your insights.
-However, with more and more people getting involved, it can be hard to cut through.
+However, with more and more people getting involved, it can be hard to choose a webinar topic that will cut through.

 In our next few blogs, we’ll be sharing insights on how to promote your webinar, engage your audience and capture leads.
-The Springboard team can also work with you directly on building and promoting your webinars, so get in touch if you would like more information.
+Be clear on how to choose a webinar topic for your business that will cut through The Springboard team can also work with you directly on building and promoting your webinars, so get in touch if you would like more information.

 First up is how to pick a topic that is relevant to your audience and build out an engaging presentation.